Complete classification of generalized crossing changes between GOF-knots: Introduction

-{\bf Examples}\ \ There are at least three $3$-manifolds having three distinct GOF-knots: $S^3$, $L(4,1)$ and $L(2,1)\ \sharp\ L(2,1)$.
-(Here we distinguish knots up to orientation preserving homeomorphism.)
-In each manifold, all three GOF-knots are related by generalized crossing changes, see Figures \ref{fig:crossingchangeS^3}, \ref{fig:crossingchangeL(4,1)}, and \ref{fig:crossingchangeL(2,1)L(2,1)}.
-By translating the monodromies listed here into elements of $SL_2(\mathbb{Z})$, it can be shown that the knots in Figure \ref{fig:crossingchangeL(4,1)} (from left to right) correspond to $K_1$, $K_2$, and $K_3$ from \cite{MorGOFKLS}.
-A particularly interesting observation, then, is that there is a crossing change between the knots $K_2$ and $K_3$ in \cite{MorGOFKLS}.
+\begin{rem} By translating the monodromies listed here into elements of $SL_2(\mathbb{Z})$, it can be shown that the knots in Fig. \ref{fig:crossingchangeL(4,1)} (from left to right) correspond to $K_1$, $K_2$, and $K_3$ from \cite{MorGOFKLS}.
+A particularly interesting observation, then, is that there is a crossing change between the knots $K_2$ and $K_3$ in \cite{MorGOFKLS}. \end{rem}